Easy, homemade hot honey is infused with red chiles for a deliciously sweet and spicy condiment. Great on chicken wings, salmon, or even in cocktails!

 Instructions

-- Add chop dried chili peppers and honey to a small saucepan and heat over low heat.
-Bring just to a low simmer, stirring occasionally.
+- Add chop dried chili peppers and honey to a small saucepan and heat over medium low heat.
+Bring just to a low simmer, stirring occasionally (do not boil!).

-- Simmer 30 minutes, stir in apple cider vinegar.
-Remove from heat and strain into mason jar, canning jar or airtight container.
+- Simmer 5 minutes, remove from heat and stir in apple cider vinegar.
+Strain into mason jar, canning jar or airtight container.

 - Store in a cool, dry place for up to 3 months.